ITU's 160 anniversary

 (Not suitable for aeronautical applications)

-Percentage time
+Percentage time,

-Tx antenna height
+Tx and Rx antenna heights,

 Polarization